Skip to main content

 The details of your appointment will vary depending on the reason for your referral but will often include:

 In some situations, tests (such as blood tests) may be offered.
-Sometimes you will be able to provide a sample on the day.
 At other times you will be asked to take some time to come to decision about whether to proceed with a test and offered the opportunity to come back at a later date.
+Details on how to have a blood test will be discussed at your Clinic appointment.

 At the end of the appointment a plan will be made.
 This may include information gathering, special tests and/or another appointment.